dawit3000/snidngy/README.md

 ## Convenience Tabs

+**Documentation - an easy to understand user manual.

 **Pitch Presentation -**  a lighter version of an overview of the project.

 **Millstone -**  links to my Millstone report: [A Prelude to Text Mining](https://rpubs.com/dawit3000/A_Prelude_to_Text_Mining).